-Question Answer Marks 4 More people are now migrating due to the effects of climate change.
-The United Nations is concerned about the problems this causes and is considering the following actions: encourage governments to work together to reduce climate change plan new communities in safe places for migrants promote lifestyle changes that are better for the environment.
-24 Which one of these actions would you recommend to the government, and why?
-Main Annotations J 💙 🖭 💢 🔼 Candidates are expected to make a judgement about the suitability of the actions and their recommendation using reasons and evidence to justify their opinion.
-Candidates may use and develop the material found in Sources 1 to 4 but should go beyond simply repeating or recycling without adaptation/interpretation.
+Question Answer Marks 4 'Personal data from digital technology should remain private and never be used by other people and organisations.'
+Do you agree with this statement?
+24 Main Annotations J ✔ 🗙 🔼 💡 📴 BOD Indicative content Candidates are expected to make a judgement about the statement using reasons and evidence to justify their opinion.
+Candidates may use and develop the material found in Sources 1 to 4 but should go beyond simply repeating or recycling without adaptation/ interpretation.
 Other material may be introduced but is not necessary to gain full marks.
-Candidates may consider some of the following: reference to scale of impact on migrants and migration timescales ethical or moral issues reference to different consequences and implications for individuals/ different age groups/government the influence of individuals and groups on other people the role of vested interests and power differences potential conflicts of interest difficulties in planning and coordinating improvements cost and access to funding prevention of social unrest and harm other reasonable response The following levels of response should be used to award marks: Level 5 (20-24 marks) Very good response Clear, well supported, and credible explanations about the recommended course of action.
+Candidates may consider some of the following: Reference to scale of impact of breaches in security or value of using data.
+Ethical or moral issues.
+Reference to different consequences and implications for individuals/different age groups/government.
+The influence of individuals and groups on other people.
+The role of vested interests and power differences.
+Potential conflicts of interest.
+Difficulties in planning and coordinating improvements.
+Cost and access to security.
+Prevention of crime and harm.
+Other reasonable response.
+Level 5 (20-24 marks) Very good response Clear, well supported, and credible explanations about the recommended course of action.
 Different arguments and perspectives are clearly considered.
 The response contains a wide range of clearly reasoned points and/or evidence to support the views expressed, usually with four (or more) developed points, and some undeveloped points.
-The response is very well structured, and a clear judgement is reached.

-Question Answer Marks 4 Level 4 (15-19 marks) Good response Clear, supported and credible explanation about the recommended course of action.
+The response is well structured, and a clear judgement is reached.
+Level 4 (15-19 marks) Good response Clear, supported and credible explanation about the recommended course of action.
 Different arguments and perspectives are considered.
 The response contains a range of reasoned points and/or evidence to support the views expressed, usually with three (or more) developed points, and some undeveloped points.
 The response is generally well structured, and a judgement is reached.

-Level 3 (10-14 marks) Reasonable response Some supported explanation about the recommended course of action.
+Question Answer Marks 4 Level 3 (10-14 marks) Reasonable response Some supported explanation about the recommended course of action.
 Different arguments and perspectives are included.
 The response contains some points and/or evidence to support the views expressed, usually with two (or more) developed points, and some undeveloped points.
 The response is structured but at times difficult to follow and an attempt is made to give an overall judgement.
 Level 2 (5-9 marks) Basic response Basic explanation about the recommended course of action.
 Different arguments are included; perspectives, if present, may be unclear.
 The response relies on assertion rather than reason or evidence; usually with one (or more) developed point(s) or a range of undeveloped points.
 The response is generally unstructured and difficult to follow.
 A judgement may be attempted.
 Level 1 (1-4 marks) Limited response Limited, unsupported explanation about the recommended course of action or some discussion about the topic in general.
 Different arguments may be included.
 Often tangential, generalised and lacking in clarity.
 Unstructured and often difficult to follow.
 Level 0 (0 marks) No relevant response or creditworthy material.